Vine: Scientific description

 Vines widely differ in size, form and evolutionary origin.
 Darwin classified climbing groups based on their climbing method.
 He classified five classes of vines – twining plants, leaf climbers, tendril bearers, root climbers and hook climbers.

-Vines are unique in that they have multiple evolutionary origins.
+Vines have multiple evolutionary origins.
 They usually reside in tropical locations and have the unique ability to climb.
 Vines are able to grow in both deep shade and full sun due to their uniquely wide range of phenotypic plasticity.
 This climbing action prevents shading by neighbors and allows the vine to grow out of reach of herbivores.
 The environment where a vine can grow successfully is determined by the climbing mechanism of a vine and how far it can spread across supports.
 There are many theories supporting the idea that photosynthetic responses are closely related to climbing mechanisms.

 Temperate twining vines, which twist tightly around supports, are typically poorly adapted for climbing beneath closed canopies due to their smaller support diameter and shade intolerance.
 In contrast, tendril vines usually grow on the forest floor and onto trees until they reach the surface of the canopy, suggesting that they have greater physiological plasticity.
 It has also been suggested that twining vines' revolving growth is mediated by changes in turgor pressure mediated by volume changes in the epidermal cells of the bending zone.

 Climbing vines can take on many unique characteristics in response to changes in their environments.
 Climbing vines can induce chemical defenses and modify their biomass allocation in response to herbivores.
 In particular, the twisting vine Convolvulus arvensis increases its twining in response to herbivore-associated leaf damage, which may lead to reduced future herbivory.
 Additionally, the tendrils of perennial vine Cayratia japonica are more likely to coil around nearby plants of another species than nearby plants of the same species in natural and experimental settings.
 This ability, which has only been previously documented in roots, demonstrates the vine's ability to distinguish whether another plant is of the same species as itself or a different one.

 In tendrilled vines, the tendrils are highly sensitive to touch and the coiling action is mediated by the hormones octadecanoids, jasmonates and indole-3-acetic acid.
 The touch stimulus and hormones may interact via volatile compounds or internal oscillation patterns.
 Research has found the presence of ion translocating ATPases in the Bryonia dioica species of plants, which has implications for a possible ion mediation tendril curling mechanism.
-In response to a touch stimulus, vanadate sensitive K+, Mg2+ ATPase and a Ca2+ translocating ATPase rapidly increase their activity.
+In response to a touch stimulus, vanadate-sensitive K+, Mg2+ ATPase and Ca2+-translocating ATPases rapidly increase their activity.
 This increases transmembrane ion fluxes that appear to be involved in the early stages of tendril coiling.